-Do you use Windows, and you need to take a screenshot quickly?
-Do you have trouble with finding the Print Screen key, or it’s not working, so you’re looking for a new Print Screen shortcut?
+Do you use Windows 11 or Windows 10, and do you need to take a screenshot quickly?
+Do you have trouble finding the Print Screen key, or it’s not working, so you’re looking for a new Print Screen shortcut?
 Do you want to know how to take a screenshot of the active window instead of the whole screen?
-Wouldn’t you like to learn how to take a screenshot on a PC while playing a game, to get proof of your achievements?
 On the internet, there are numerous Windows screenshot apps, both paid and free.
-Still, before looking for such third-party apps, make sure that you’re familiar with the whole range of screenshot options already available in Windows.
-Without further ado, here’s how to screenshot on Windows:
+Still, before looking for such third-party apps, make sure you’re familiar with the whole range of screenshot options already available in Windows.
+Without further ado, here’s how to screenshot on Windows 11 and Windows 10:

 The first method is also the most popular, as it’s been around for a very long time since the earliest versions of Windows.
 To take a screenshot on a PC, press the Print Screen button on your keyboard.
 Alternatively, you can also use the CTRL + Print Screen screenshot shortcut.